sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 example, if you are producing an spkg which upgrades the vanilla source to a new version, check whether the license changed between versions.

+If an upstream tarball of a package cannot be redistributed for license reasons, rename it to include the string ``do-not-distribute``.
+This will keep the release management scripts from uploading it to the Sage mirrors.
+For an example, see the ``scipoptsuite`` package, which has an "academic" proprietary license.

+Sometimes an upstream tarball contains some distributable parts using a free software license and some non-free parts.
+In this case, it can be a good solution to make a custom tarball consisting of only the free parts; see :ref:`section-spkg-src` and the ``giac`` package as an example.

 Prerequisites for New Standard Packages
 ---------------------------------------